Soumpi attack

 On January 27, 2018, militants from Jama'at Nasr al-Islam wal Muslimin and the Coalition of the People of Azawad attacked a Malian military base in Soumpi, Mali.

 Background

 Jama'at Nasr al-Islam wal Muslimin formed in 2017 as a coalition of five different jihadist groups which had been fighting the Malian government since the outbreak of the Mali War in 2012.
 Occasionally, the group worked with Tuareg rebel groups which originally rebelled against the Malian government but distanced themselves from the jihadists since.

 Attack

 The Soumpi military camp was attacked on the morning of January 27, around 4am local time.
-At the time of the attack, the base was manned by gendarmes, national guard forces and Malian soldiers.
+At the time of the attack, the base was guarded by gendarmes, national guard forces and Malian soldiers.
 Around 30 jihadists participated in the attack, firing rockets at the camp before assaulting it with automatic weapons.
 After an hour and a half of fighting, Malian soldiers fled the camp.
 The jihadists pillaged the base before retreating towards Mauritania around 8am.